Is apple wood suitable for carving

 However, that does not mean it is bad in woodwork.
 Try to look for proper tools that make carving easier.
 Applewood green is easier to carve since the wood is not as dense.
 Therefore you wood carve it.

-It comes with multiple features that are similar to cherry wood, and these include the detail that you can display in your work.
+It comes with multiple features similar to cherry wood, including the detail you can display in your work.
 Before working with Applewood, it is good to know its properties and features.

 How to carve applewood

 As much as carving applewood is hard, that is the answer to the dense wood when dry.
 Do not allow applewood to dry for years because it becomes tough to carve.
 Carve the wood when it is still fresh and keep it under good conditions to seasons and dries well.

 The result is impressive, although that is not the standard way of wood carving.
-You end up with sturdy wood carving and try not to waste your time trying to revive it.
+You end up with sturdy wood carving and try not to waste time trying to revive it.

 - Gather your material and tools.